zitadel/zitadel-examples/b2b-nextjs/README.md

 SERVICE_ACCOUNT_SECRET={YourServiceAccountSecret}
 ```

-`ORG_ID`: You can find `{YourOrgId}` by selecting the B2B-Demo organization in Console and click on "Organisation" on the left sidepanel. `{YourOrgId}` is displayed in right sidepanel labeled as "Resource Id".
+`ORG_ID`: You can find `{YourOrgId}` by selecting the B2B-Demo organization in Console and navigating on "Organisation" on navigation. `{YourOrgId}` is displayed on top as "Resource Id".

-`PROJECT_ID`: You can find `{YourProjectId}` by clicking on "Projects" on the sidepanel and select the Project `Portal`. `{YourProjectId}` is displayed in the right sidepanel labeled as "Resource Id".
+`PROJECT_ID`: You can find `{YourProjectId}` by clicking on "Projects" on the navigation and select the Project `Portal`. `{YourProjectId}` is displayed on the top as "Resource Id".

 `ZITADEL_CLIENT_ID`: Having the project `Portal` selected, click on the Application `Web`. `{YourClientID}` is displayed in the top-center, labeled as "Client Id".

-`SERVICE_ACCOUNT_SECRET`: Setup a service user and copy the account secret here (see below)
+`SERVICE_ACCOUNT_ACCESS_TOKEN`: Setup a service user, add a Personal Access Token and copy the secret here (see below)

 ### Service User

 To make this application work you need a service user which loads granted-projects and user-grants for you.
-In the B2B-Demo organization, navigate to `Service-Users` in the side navigation panel of Console and create a new service-user.
+In the B2B-Demo organization, navigate to `Users` in navigation of Console, click on `Service Users` and create a new user.
 Let's set its username to `nextjs` and its name to `NextJS`.
 Then press `create`.

-On the detail page, add a new key, set an optional expiration date and download the generated JSON file.
+On the detail page, navigate to Personal Access Tokens and add a new entry, set an optional expiration date and copy the generated Token.
-Copy the content of this file right after `SERVICE_ACCOUNT_SECRET=` in your configuration file.
+Copy the content of this file right after `SERVICE_ACCOUNT_ACCESS_TOKEN=` in your configuration file.

-Back in Console, click onto the plus sign in the right sidepanel to grant access to your service user.
+Back in Console, navigate to the Portal project and add the Service User as Manager on the top.
-Select `owned project`, search for `B2B-Demo` and select `PROJECT_OWNER_VIEWER` as the management role.
+Make sure to select `PROJECT_OWNER_VIEWER` as the management role.

 ### Roles